konsulko/Hermit-Board/README.md

 This is an isolator board meant for use with Atlas Scientific OEM boards.

+* IMPORTANT NOTE: will unlikely work for the electroconductivity sensor due to the requirement the isolated ground plane to run under at least half of the sensor IC.

 Pin mapping:

 + Pin 1 - 5V